matiasraisanen/insecrawl/README.md

 ---

-**Example:** Download a still image of camera ID 241666, and append timestamp to filename
+**Example-3:** Download a still image of camera ID 241666, and append timestamp to filename

 ```
 $ python3 insecrawl.py -o 241666 -t